bratkartoffel/security-jwt/README.md

 * internal: Support for an in-memory cache (ExpiringMap) for refresh tokens
 * memcache: Support for memcache to store refresh tokens
 * hibernate: Support for hibernate to store refresh tokens
-* redis: Support for redis to store refresh tokens
+* redis: *deprecated* Support for redis using jedis directly to store refresh tokens
+* data-redis: Support for redis using spring-data-redis to store refresh tokens
 * files: Support for filesystem to store refresh tokens

 Simply use the dependencies within your build script, spring boot takes care of the rest.
 The default configuration